Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics: Results and Discussions

-For Impact Plate, only our proposed models and the baseline HCMT achieve strong performance, with \model\ attaining the lowest error.
+For Impact Plate, standard MGN fails by a large margin, whereas \model\ attains the lowest error, outperforming HCMT by nearly an order of magnitude.
 This result highlights that the energy-preserving property of Hamiltonian dynamics enables effective long-range transmission of elastic energy between distant nodes, without requiring specialized hierarchical architectures.
 Notably, we find that GraphCON's loss consistently diverges after a certain number of training iterations across all seeds, indicating that its fixed oscillatory bias may be too restrictive to capture the dynamics present in this task.
 Note that we omit MP-ODE results on these two tasks, as the method was not proposed for static graphs, and for Impact Plate, it fails to converge during training.

 \textbf{Complex dynamics analysis.} We now analyze performance across the remaining tasks in \cref{tab:all_tasks}, that involve complex dynamics and oscillatory behavior.
 For Sphere Cloth, \model\ achieves the lowest error, while the other models yield errors of similar magnitude, with MGN exhibiting the largest error.
-In Wave Balls, our proposed models (\model, \modelinvariant{}) significantly outperform all baselines, suggesting that the port-Hamiltonian structure, viewed as a generalization of wave equations (\cref{app:derivations}), is particularly well-suited for this type of wave dynamics.
+In Wave Balls, our proposed models (\model, \modelinvariant{}) significantly outperform all baselines, suggesting that the port-Hamiltonian structure, viewed as a generalization of wave equations (Appendix~\ref{app:derivations}), is particularly well-suited for this type of wave dynamics.